Lefucjusz/STM32F4-SD-MP3-Player/README.md

 The project is built on [STM32F4 Discovery board](https://www.st.com/en/evaluation-tools/stm32f4discovery.html) -
 development board with quite powerful STM32F407VGT6 MCU with Cortex-M4 core.
-The board includes some peripheral devices such as LIS302DL accelerometer, MP45DT02 microphone or CS43L22 DAC with integrated class D amplifier, which is as an output device in this project.
+The board includes some peripheral devices such as LIS302DL accelerometer, MP45DT02 microphone or CS43L22 DAC with integrated class D amplifier, which is used as an output device in this project.
 The board includes also ST-LINK/V2 programmer/debugger.

 ### Display
 The display can be any HD44780-compatible alphanumeric device.
 The program is designed for 20x2 version (20 columns, 2 rows),